Protected by Mother Earth: Underground Home in OmahaOct 01, 2021 01:47PM ● By Daisy Hutzell-Rodman

 Those driving on 65th Avenue just north of Ames Avenue will encounter the sight of a driveway sitting without a house nearby—or so it will seem.
 The reality is that the house is there, and the driveway is on top of it.

-The residence is the only earth-sheltered house in Omaha, and it was the brainchild of Lloyd Clair Texley, Ph.D., a former Omaha Public Schools teacher.
+The residence is one of few earth-sheltered houses in Omaha, and it was the brainchild of Lloyd Clair Texley, Ph.D., a former Omaha Public Schools teacher.

 “He was interested in science.
 He was concerned about nature,” said Mary Jane (Texley) Kermmoade, Texley’s daughter.
 It was that concern for the environment that led Texley to design and build the unique structure over 10 years in the 1980s.
 He was detail-oriented; so much so that, according to Kermmoade, the workers called him “Lord Lloyd.”
 Texley and his wife moved into the house in 1990.